rosshpayne/ODTM/README.md

 * Simple Framework

-DOM provides a framework which your packages should use to get all the benefits of flexibility of operation, re-startability and logging.
+DOM provides a framework for your packages which when fully utilised will provide your operations with the full benefits of restartability and central logging.

+ogging.

 * Simple and safe restartability